About the planning and building system

 Reporting a breach

-On the receipt of an allegation of a breach of control, all compliance cases will be given an initial priority ranking of 1 to 4, as described in table 1 below.
-Whilst the compliance team will make every effort to visit all sites where an alleged breach has been reported, initial site inspections will take place in accordance with the priority level set and where safe and lawful access can be gained to the site.
+On receipt of an allegation of a breach of development controls, all compliance cases will be given an initial priority level of 1 to 4, as described in the table below.
+While the Compliance Team will make every effort to visit all sites where an alleged breach has been reported, initial site inspections will take place in accordance with the priority level set and where safe and lawful access can be gained to the site.

-Initial site inspection will occur within 1 to 20 working days, depending on the priority as indicated within table 1.
+Initial site inspection will happen within 1 to 20 working days, depending on the priority level as indicated within the table below.

 Significant harm to registered buildings, Sites of Special Interest or protected trees